By Preet Majithia

 World Ranking

 First, a little refresher on the World Rankings.
-To obtain a World Ranking, an athlete has to compete in a certain number of events (typically five, but three for the 5,000m and two for the 10,000m) and the time or mark is converted using the scoring tables.
+To obtain a World Ranking, an athlete has to compete in a certain number of competitions (for most events that’s five; it’s three for the 5000m and two for the 10,000m) and the time or mark is converted using the scoring tables.
 Each results score is then supplemented by a placing score depending on the category of the meet at which it is achieved to give a performance score.
 For example, a slower time to win a Diamond League meeting will give more points than a faster time run at a low-key meet.
-It is intended to reflect the likely quality of the competition that an athlete beats, and also to somewhat adjust for the conditions on a given day.
+It is intended to reflect the likely quality of the competition that an athlete beats, and also to somewhat adjust for the conditions on a given day at any higher category meets.

 Timing

-The World Championships are being held from 13-21 September 2025, and the reserved weekend for National Championships is 2-3 August (with 9-10 August also being a possibility).
+The World Championships are being held from September 13th through the 21st, 2025, and the reserved weekend for National Championships is August 2nd and 3rd, 2025 (with August 23rd and 24th also being a possibility, albeit most major countries are opting for the earlier window).

 This means that there will be a period of around 2-3 weeks after most countries have their National Championships where athletes can continue to chase standards or try to obtain ranking points.

-The 2025 USATF Championships will be held at Hayward Field in Eugene, Oregon from July 31 to August 3, 2025 For the US in particular, the timing of the qualification window is therefore likely to cause even more confusion than usual, if an athlete without the qualifying standard makes the top three of an event, as we will have to then wait two or three weeks to find out if they can actually be selected.
-It is also likely to be much more difficult than it was in 2024 to calculate what is required in terms of ranking points etc. because there are likely to be at least three Diamond Leagues in mid to late August where athletes can continue to pick up significant ranking points or achieve qualifying standards.
+The 2025 USATF Championships will be held at Hayward Field in Eugene, Oregon, from July 31 to August 3, 2025 For Team USA in particular, the timing of the qualification window is therefore likely to cause even more confusion than usual.
+If an athlete without the qualifying standard makes the top three of an event, we will have to then wait two or three weeks to find out if they can actually be selected.
+It is also likely to be much more difficult than it was in 2024 to calculate what is required in terms of ranking points, because there are going to be three Diamond Leagues in mid- to late-August, as well as many other meets where athletes can continue to pick up significant ranking points or achieve qualifying standards.
 As a result there will be far more permutations of what could happen over that period for athletes on the bubble.
-Be prepared to get out your calculators and spreadsheets for all the fun this will entail!
+Be prepared to get out your calculators and spreadsheets!

 Wild Cards